CosiMichele/workshop-materials/2024/2408-Biosci_series/08_ai-ml_bioinfo.md

 ### [Large-scale machine learning-based phenotyping significantly improves genomic discovery for optic nerve head morphology](https://paperswithcode.com/paper/large-scale-machine-learning-based)

-This scientific research article examines the use of machine learning (ML) models to predict glaucoma-related traits from color fundus photographs.
+This article examines the use of machine learning (ML) models to predict glaucoma-related traits from color fundus photographs.

 The authors developed an ML model that accurately predicts the vertical cup-to-disc ratio (VCDR) and identified 299 independent genome-wide significant hits in 156 loci associated with VCDR, replicating known loci and discovering 92 novel ones.